 Iaido and Bokken Training

 In order to train in iaido a student must eventually obtain an iaito (training sword), but can start some techniques using the bokken (wooden sword).
-Both these weapons can be obtained through Sensei Bateman (please enquire).
-A link to the sword catalogue can be found on the Links page.
+Both these weapons can be obtained, please enquire, to be given advice.
+A link to the sword catalogue can be found on the Links page, or ask in the dojo.

-Sensei Bateman shall provide an insight into Iaido to students that want to try this martial art.
-It is by no way a comprehensive instruction and he will recommend that if students want to take this up on a structured basis they should seek for a more qualified Sensei.
-These lessons are only for an appreciation and no grading in this art will take place.
-Lessons are free to all Kodokan Martial Arts students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne’s Church Hall on the last Monday of each month.
-This can be found on the calendar – see quick links menu to the right of the website.
+Lessons are free to all Kodokan students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne’s Church Hall on the last Monday of each month.
+This can be found on the calendar – see Menu above.

-As with all the weapons studied in Kobudo the students can learn about the history of the weapon and the weapon itself from the documentation below.
+As with all the weapons studied in kobudo the students learn about the history of the weapon and the weapon itself.
+So below are some PDF documents that cover this topic.
 To access them you may require a PDF reader, such as free Adobe Reader found on our Home Page.

 Some Interesting documents on Iaido